catarinaacsilva/vivado-xilinx-tutorials/CountDownTimerSoft/README.md

     - no parity
     - 8 bits data

-28. Connect to ground: Add a constant and concat and connect like on [mb_design_1.pdf](https://github.com/catarinaacsilva/vivado-xilinx-tutorials/blob/master/CountDownTimerSoft/mb_design_1.pdf)
+28. Connect to ground: Add a constant and concat and connect like on [mb_design_1.pdf](https://github.com/catarinaacsilva/vivado-xilinx-tutorials/blob/master/CountDownTimerSoft/mb_design_1.pdf).
+The output of constante must be 0.

 29. Right buttom on mb_desing (on design sources) and click on `Create HDL wrapper`